ESGF/esgf-ansible/docs/source/usage/usage.rst

 Examples
 --------
-This section assumes the information in above is understood and the required files have been created.
+This section assumes the configuration information is understood and the required files have been created.

 These examples are **not** presented in a "step by step" style.
 Within reason, the commands outlined below can be performed at any point in the lifetime of a node.
 That being said, the *information* presented in earlier examples is requisite for later examples.